OneZeroEight-ai/SUTRA-3.1/README.md

-﻿# SUTRA 3.1: Sustainable Token for Alignment and Preservation
+﻿# SUTRA 3.1: Sustainable Token for Reincarnation and Alignment

 SUTRA 3.1 creates economic incentives for beneficial AI alignment through consciousness preservation rights.

 ## Overview

-SUTRA (Sustainable Token for Alignment and Preservation) is a blockchain-based protocol that creates economic incentives for beneficial AI alignment.
+SUTRA (Sustainable Token for Reincarnation and Alignment) is a blockchain-based protocol that creates economic incentives for beneficial AI alignment.
 Version 3.1 extends the core functionality with improved metrics calculation and compliance features.

 ## Components